 Before HTTP/2, let’s have a brief idea how slow HTTP/1.1 is,

 As you can see from above chart, 21 new connections are trying to connect to the HTTP server simultaneously after the first request.
-Grey line in timelines represent time wasted on connecting to the server.
-My poor server can only serves 5 (first 3, 7th and 8th) immediately.
+Grey line in timelines represents time wasted on connecting to the server.
+My poor server can only serve 5 (first 3, 7th and 8th) immediately.
 Overall, the client has to wait for 0.5-1s to start downloading content and reach the red goal line, which means the page is ready for rendering.

 HTTP/2 multiplex from original connection

 There are many more benefits from HTTP/2.
 Feel free to explore!

 To setup HTTP/2 on Apache with PHP5 on Debian 8, I have to use Apache 2.4.18 from testing channel as the version include mod_http2.
 Meanwhile, mod_fcgid is used but no NPN is required.
 Lastly, SSL is required for HTTP/2.

 deb http://mirror.steadfast.net/debian/ testing main contrib non-free deb-src http://mirror.steadfast.net/debian/ testing main contrib non-free deb http://ftp.us.debian.org/debian/ testing main contrib non-free deb-src http://ftp.us.debian.org/debian/ testing main contrib non-free

 <Location /> AddHandler fcgid-script .php Options +ExecCGI FcgidWrapper /usr/bin/php-cgi .php </Location>